-It is clear then that at some point within ancient Israel’s history their consciousness evolved from monolatry (the belief in many gods but the the worship of only one) to the belief that only one God exists (monotheism).
-The Israelites of pre-7th century BC were monolatristic while monotheism became a strict, fundamental belief in later Judaism where the Jewish people were to worship one God.
+At some point within ancient Israel’s history its consciousness evolved from monolatry (the belief in many gods but the the worship of only one) to the belief that only one God exists (monotheism).
+The Israelites of pre-7th century BCE were monolatristic whereas monotheism became a strict, fundamental belief in later Judaism where the Jewish people worshipped one God.

 1. Enns, P. 2005.
 Inspiration and Incarnation: Evangelicals and the Problem of the Old Testament. p.
 159.

 3. Enns, P. Ibid. p.
 163.